 As the Permanent Fund Dividend (PFD) checks hit our bank accounts in a few weeks (October 4th), the deposit will be $1,600 for each of us.
 This isn’t news.
 We’ve known that since April.

-What you may not know is that those deposits are going to be more than $1,300 less than the statutory calculation would have generated.
+What you may not know is that those deposits are going to be around $1,400 less than the statutory calculation would have generated.

 To many people, that feels like a tax.
 To many others, that sounds like hyperbole.